 Rains over Khasi Hills

 Mawsynram is located in the beautiful Khasi Hills.
-Area is adorned with very tall cliffs, roaring waterfalls and numerous exotic plants of Meghalaya subtropic forests.
-Village contains the Khasi word "Maw" in its root – most likely this hints to important megalithic stone settings, which are common in Meghalaya.
+The area is adorned with very tall cliffs, roaring waterfalls, and numerous exotic plants of Meghalaya subtropic forests.
+The village contains the Khasi word "Maw" in its root – most likely this hints to important megalithic stone settings, which are common in Meghalaya.

 No meteorological observatory – no records

-Irrespective of the world records, Mawsynram is beautiful and very interesting place.
-Here are located hot sulphuric waters and the interesting Mawjymbuin Cave, in vicinities are located megaliths, very tall waterfalls, cliff formations and countless exotic plants.
+Irrespective of the world records, Mawsynram is a beautiful and very interesting place.
+Here are located hot sulphuric waters and the interesting Mawjymbuin Cave, in vicinities are located megaliths, very tall waterfalls, cliff formations, and countless exotic plants.